Oil price rises for second day ahead of producers’ compliance meeting

 A weekend meeting in Vienna of members of the Organization of the Petroleum Exporting Countries (OPEC) and some producers outside of the group, including Russia, will establish a compliance mechanism to verify producers are sticking to a deal to reduce output, OPEC’s secretary general told Reuters.

-However, higher crude oil and gasoline stocks in the United States weighed on prices on Friday.
+However, higher than expected crude oil and gasoline stocks in the United States weighed on prices on Friday.

 U.S. crude inventories rose unexpectedly last week as refineries sharply slowed production, while gasoline stocks soared amid weak demand, the Energy Information Administration said on Thursday.